On this page:

 State of Texas reporting requirements

-Reporting requirements are found in the Texas Notifiable Conditions List and the Texas Department of State Health Services (DSHS) Communicable Disease Chart for Schools and Child Care Programs
+The Texas Administrative Code requires schools report cases or outbreaks of some communicable/infectious disease among students and staff to their local health department.
+Reporting requirements are found in the Texas Notifiable Conditions List and the Department of State Health Services (DSHS) Communicable Disease Chart for Schools and Child Care Programs.

-How to report to Austin Public Health:
+How to report to Austin Public Health (APH):

 Handwashing & respiratory etiquette